 - Oregon Dental Association

-As a top dentist in Tigard, Dr. Williams also serves as a Fellow with the Academy of General Dentistry and the International Congress of Oral Implantologists.
+As a top dentist in Tigard, Dr. Williams also serves as a Master with the Academy of General Dentistry, which is an honor fewer than 1% of dentists achieve.
+He is also a Fellow with the International Congress of Oral Implantologists and is in the process of becoming a Diplomate with the American Board of Oral Implantology/Implant Dentistry (ABOI/ID).
 As an adjunct clinical instructor and student mentor at OHSU, Dr. Williams works with and instructs dental students on a regular basis.

 Dr. Williams has also developed a passion for humanitarian work at home and abroad.
 For years, he hosted one of the largest clinics in Washington County during the national Give Kids A Smile campaign.
 Since 2005, Dr. Williams has traveled annually to remote areas of the world including most of Central America, Peru, Ecuador, Samoa, India, and Nepal providing dentistry to thousands of people, many of whom have never seen a dentist.

 Shortly after one of these trips was when he and Dr. Scott Dyer co-founded Wide Open Humanitarian, Inc. Established in 2007, this not-for-profit organization brings dental relief to the poorest of the poor throughout the world, instructs the dentists in these remote areas regarding practical techniques, and helps pave the way for future organizations to set up ongoing clinics.

-Dr. Williams has been married to his lovely wife, Michelle, for almost 30 years.
-Together they are raising seven children.
+Dr. Williams has been married to his lovely wife, Michelle, for over 30 years.
+Together they are raising the youngest of their seven children and recently welcomed their first grandchild.
 They can often be found coaching youth soccer or basketball, as well as cheering at their children’s sporting and musical events.
 They enjoy time as a family through activities such as swimming, hiking, backpacking, cycling, and working or playing in the yard together.